thrive-spectrexq/Spectre_Ai_Assistant/README.md

 The use of two Python scripts that implement a voice-assisted conversational AI: `chat.py` and `ui.py`.
 Both scripts leverage various libraries and Google's Gemini Pro 1.5 to create an engaging and interactive user experience, with `ui.py` extending the functionality to a web interface using Streamlit.

-## Features

-- **Voice and Text Input:** Allows users to interact via voice or text.
-- **Sentiment Analysis:** Analyzes user input for sentiment and responds with appropriate emotional tones.
-- **Small Talk Handling:** Provides predefined responses for common small talk queries.
-- **Logging:** Logs all interactions and errors for debugging purposes.
-- **Web Interface:** `ui.py` provides a Streamlit-based web interface for the assistant.

 ## Setup Instructions

 ### Prerequisites